-Put those bottles of booze to good use with our easy and quick two-ingredient cocktails.
+Put those bottles of booze to good use with our easy and quick 2-ingredient cocktails.
 Try a classic Scotch and soda or a retro Snowball.

 These easy, quick cocktails are perfect for a last-minute get-together or a big New Year’s Eve shindig.
 Celebrate a special occasion in style and become your very own bartender with our best-ever cocktail recipes and brilliant boozy inspiration.

 Starting your party by handing round the cocktails is a great way to welcome your guests and kick off an event or festive gathering.
 However, most cocktail shakers hold only enough for a couple of drinks and some cocktail recipes have lengthy ingredients lists.
 If you have more than four people coming over there’s a danger that half the party will have finished their main course before you’re done serving everyone their first cocktail.

 Impressing your guests doesn’t have to be so laborious.
 Classics like an elegant bellini, a simple gin and tonic or a fruity Kir royale are all happy solutions to this problem (and may already be in your entertaining repertoire).
 They’re all drinks that can be put together at speed, for as many guests as you have glasses for, because they only have two ingredients.
 Want to liven up the standard serve?
 Try our five ways with gin and tonic.